microsoft/teams-powerapps-app-templates/HowTo/Documentation/how-to-architecture.md

 ## Collections
-The following collection is used in the How to app solution:
+The following collection is used in the How To app solution:

 | Collection Name | Description                                                        | Screen Used                 |
 |-----------------|--------------------------------------------------------------------|-----------------------------|
 | colLocalization | Used to build a Localization Collection based on the User Language | OnStart property of the App |

 ## Global variables
-The following global variables are used in the How to app solution:
+The following global variables are used in the How To app solution:

 | Variable Name                   | Type    | Description                                                           |
 |---------------------------------|---------|-----------------------------------------------------------------------|